madebits/madebits.github.io/blog/2014/2014-04-26-Restoring-Chromium-Configuration-Folder.md

 The first part of the script re-creates the current profile and takes over from the old the extensions and their state, the bookmarks, and the the preferences.

 The rest is a trick to deal with search engines.
 They are stored in `Web Data` file, a `sqlite3` DB.
 I start Chromium first time to have it re-create Web Data file.
-Then I kill it, and set my own search engine configuration to it (it basically disables search from the address bar).
+Then I kill it, and set my own search engine configuration (it basically disables search from the address bar).
 Then I start Chromium again and remove the old profile.
 You need to install: `sudo apt-get install sqlite3`

-I can use this file to start Chromium once a while - the config folder size goes down then from over 20MB to less than 2MB.
+I can use this file to start Chromium once a while - the profile folder size goes down then from over 20MB to less than 2MB.

 As a related tip, apart of using 'uBlock' in browser, my `/etc/hosts` contains the following entries, just to be sure: